 Branding & Logo – What’s the connection

-Branding and logo – well they’re the same thing, aren’t they?
+Branding & logo – well they’re the same thing, aren’t they?
 No!

 Though we could write pages and pages on the topic, in short blog speak, ‘branding’ is the personality of your business or organisation and encompasses the services it provides.
 It is the way you want your company viewed and how your target market – your customers – view you.